jyotsna-priya/linux/283assignment1/Readme.md

 13. Load the module into the kernel using the following command (use sudo or login as root):

     `sudo insmod ./cmpe283-1.ko`

     Above command calls the init_module() function of this new module which will call the detect_vmx_features() function
 14. We can stop the module using command:

     `sudo rmmod ./cmpe283-1.ko`

     The above command calls the cleanup_module() function of the module

 ### Verify proper output in the system message log
 15. Run command to see kernel buffer/ log:

     `dmesg`

-16. The output seems something like this:
+16. The output looks something like this:
     ![Output1](1.png)
     ![Output2](2.png)
     ![Output3](3.png)